How to Navigate

 2022 Hunga Volcano Eruption

-The Hunga volcano on the islands of Hunga Tonga and Hunga Ha’apai erupted on January 15, 2022, producing the largest ionospheric signal ever observed.
+On January 15, 2022, the Hunga volcano on the islands of Hunga Tonga and Hunga Ha'apai erupted, producing the largest ionospheric signal ever observed.
 Atmospheric waves produced by the eruption circled the globe several times.

 VIEW EXAMPLE